Constraints.jl: Streamlining Constraint Definition and Integration in Julia

 Variants

-: Global constraint ensuring that a certain numerical condition holds for the maximum value inx
+:maximum: Global constraint ensuring that a certain numerical condition holds for the maximum value inx.

 concept(:maximum, x; op, val)